PieterEdoardo/Reverse_engineering_practice/crackmes/rop/README.md

         004005a6 c9              LEAVE
         004005a7 c3              RET
 ```
+Right here, seems to be where the likely overflow happens.

 ### Program Assumptions
 This program's logic and it was written with a couple of assumptions during it's use.
 1. It assumes all input is equal or lower to 64 bytes.